wp-plugins/universal-star-rating/readme.txt

 2. This screen shot shows the english version of the options page inside the admin panel of WordPress.

 == Changelog ==

+= 1.4.1 =
+* Fixed the German locale because of an reported error

 = 1.4.0 =
 * Merged the source images